SciCatProject/governance/governing-entities/TECHNICAL-LEADERS.md

 An official Technical Leader can resign at any point from his leadership position by informing the Project Leaders and posting an official communicartion through the official Project channels.

 ## Early Dismissal
 A Technical Leader might be asked to leave his/hers leadership position following conflicts or leadership related issues.
-This event must follow the process described in the [Member Dismissal](../procedures/MEMBER-DISMISSAL.md) section
+This event must follow the process described in the [Member Dismissal](../procedures/MEMBER_DISMISSAL.md) section.

 ## Effort
 It should be clear that been a technical leader entails more responsibilities, requires more commitment and a higher level of effort.